AviatrixSystems/Docs/HowTos/connect_overlap_cidrs_routebasedipsec.rst

     !
     !---------------------------------------------------------------------------------------
     ! #3: Tunnel Interface Configuration
     !
-The virtual tunnel interface is used to communicate with the remote IPSec endpoint ! to establish the IPSec tunnel.
+The virtual tunnel interface is used to communicate with the remote IPsec endpoint ! to establish the IPsec tunnel.
     !
     interface Tunnel1
      ip address 10.10.10.10 255.255.255.255